 ng update @angular/material

-If you got any error you can append –allow-dirty and –force option
+If you got any errors you can append –allow-dirty and –force option

 ng update @angular/cli @angular/core --allow-dirty --force ng update @angular/material --allow-dirty --force ng update @angular/cdk --allow-dirty --force

-if your project is any outdated dependencies, you can findout using below command.
+if your project is any outdated dependencies, you can find out using the below command.

-It list out all direct dependencies with current and latest version, does not updated to package.json
+It lists out all direct dependencies with the current and latest version and does not update to package.json

-If you want to upgrade all dependencies to latest version, Run below command
+If you want to upgrade all dependencies to the latest version, run the below command